 Linda Cardellini (Anna Tate-Garcia), Roman Christiou (Chris Garcia), Jaynee-Lynne Kinchen (Samantha Garcia), Raymond Cruz (Rafael), Patricia Velasquez (Patricia Alvarez), Sean Patrick Thomas (Detective Cooper), Tony Amendola (Father Perez), Marisol Ramirez (La Llorona), Irene Keng (Donna), Oliver Alexander (Carlos Alvarez), Aiden Lewandowski (Tomas Alvarez)

 Los Angeles, 1973.
-Social worker Anna Tate-Garcia goes to visit Mexican mother Patricia Alvarez after her two boys are reported for truancy.
-Inside the house, she finds the two boys locked in a closet and has to order them taken into care, while Patricia is jailed.
+Social worker Anna Tate-Garcia goes to visit Patricia Alvarez, a Mexican immigrant, after her two boys are reported for truancy.
+Inside the house, Anna finds the two boys locked in a closet and has to order them taken into care, while Patricia is jailed.
 Shortly after, the two boys are found dead.
 Anna is raising her own two children Chris and Samantha following the death of her husband, a police officer, in the line of duty.
-The two children and then Anna begin to see visions of a crying woman in a wedding dress who leaves burn marks when she touches their wrist.
+First the children and then Anna begin to see visions of a crying woman in a wedding dress who leaves burn marks when she touches their wrist.
 Investigating further, Anna discovers that this is the legendary figure of La Llorona, a Mexican woman from the 18th Century who found her husband was unfaithful and responded by drowning her two children and then killing herself.
 Her ghost now roams seeking to claim other children.
 As Anna discovers, Patricia’s children were haunted by La Llorona and she has placed the curse on Anna, asking La Llorona to claim her children in vengeance for Anna having taken her boys away.

-The Curse of La Llorona is a further chapter in what is now being called The Conjuring Universe.
+The Curse of La Llorona was another chapter in what is now being called The Conjuring Universe.
 The point of connection to the rest of the series is Tony Amendola who has several scenes as Father Perez, the character he also played in Annabelle.
 There is even a scene where he talks about how he was convinced of the existence of the supernatural by his experiences and we get a flashback of him carrying the Annabelle doll.

 The film is based on the legend of La Llorona, a Mexican folklore tale that originated in the 19th Century.
-The film doesn’t go into this in much depth.
 As the legend goes, La Llorona was a poor woman who married a nobleman.
 When he abandoned her for another woman, she drowned their two children in the river and then herself.
 Denied entrance to Heaven for her deeds, she has spent eternity searching for her children and can always be heard weeping.
 She is in effect a boogeyman character and is reputed to steal other children believing them hers.
+The film never goes into any of this in much depth.

-On the other hand, the films that Wan has lent his name to as producer have been a sorry series of efforts that can almost all be dismissed.
+On the other hand, the films that Wan has lent his name to as producer have been a series of sorry efforts that can almost all be dismissed.
 His name appears on all of the Saw sequels, which went from a smart and intensely gripping original to a series of films that seemed in a competition to become nastier and more sadistic in their parade of on-screen tortures.
 Wan’s Insidious (2010) and Insidious Chapter 2 (2013) had an unsettlingly spooky mood but the subsequent sequels became formulaic hackwork.
 Lights Out (2016) was well directed but forgettable, Demonic (2015) should have been forgotten.
 And as to The Conjuring Universe, Annabelle was widely ridiculed, while The Nun was the single worst thing to come out bearing Wan’s name.
-Annabelle: Creation has been the sole halfway reasonable film to come out from Wan in a producing capacity.
+Aside from the tv series Swamp Thing (2019) Annabelle: Creation has been the sole halfway reasonable film to come out from Wan in a producing capacity.
+(The subsequent Wan-produced Mortal Kombat (2021) turned out not too badly either).

 The Curse of La Llorona fails to do anything to change the lowered expectations one has of a James Wan-produced film.
 Like The Nun, it is a film that has been construed entirely as a progression of scenes where things pop up to go “boo” at the audience.
 Michael Chaves doesn’t do so as badly in the director’s chair as Corin Hardy did in The Nun, nevertheless much of the film consists of a tiresome series of scenes where yet another evil woman figure pops out, lunges into the camera and/or grabs someone while the soundtrack provides a loud amplified barrage of noise.
 It feels like everything in the script that is extraneous to the basic set up – such as background, character or even much explanation of the legend of La Llorona – has been trimmed to an absolute minimum to make the show flow.